AUDREY

 ABOUT

-Audrey recently completed a Master of Arts in Musicology and a Graduate Certificate in Digital Humanities at Arizona State University.
-Her main areas of interest are algorithm-generated playlists, music as a means of self-realization, philosophy, critical theory, and the intersection of perception and agency in performance.
-Her thesis, “‘The Debate Starts Here’: Pharma Bros, Crypto Bros, and Discourses of Musical Value Surrounding Once Upon a Time in Shaolin,” is available on ProQuest.
+Audrey is a flutist and musicologist based in Carson City, NV.
+She earned a Master of Arts in Musicology, Master of Music in Flute Performance, and Graduate Certificate in Digital Humanities at Arizona State University.
+Her main areas of research interest are algorithm-generated playlists, music as a means of self-realization, philosophy, critical theory, and the intersection of perception and agency in performance.
+Her Masters thesis, “‘The Debate Starts Here’: Pharma Bros, Crypto Bros, and Discourses of Musical Value Surrounding Once Upon a Time in Shaolin,” is available on ProQuest.
 It focuses on the Wu-Tang Clan’s seventh studio album of which only one single CD copy was released with a strict 88-year commercialization ban.

 TALIESIN WEST